-Author of seventeen novels to date, primarily Regencies and historicals from Harlequin and HarperCollins, Brenda Hiatt is now indie publishing her historical backlist and continuing to write and publish new books, her most recent a mystery, OUT OF HER DEPTH, from Bell Bridge Books.
-Her first original indie book, STARSTRUCK, launched in September 2013, a YA science fiction romance.
+New York Times and USA Today bestselling author of eighteen novels to date, primarily Regencies and historicals from Harlequin and HarperCollins, Brenda Hiatt is now indie publishing her historical backlist and continuing to write and publish new books, to include her first mystery, OUT OF HER DEPTH, from Bell Bridge Books.
+STARSTRUCK, the first novel in her new teen science fiction romance series and her first completely indie project, launched in September 2013.
 For the past dozen years, Brenda has collected data on writers’ earnings, which she shares at her website, http://brendahiatt.com.

 More about Brenda: